ThomasRobertFr/smart-home/smarthome-server/README.md

 ```
 * * * * *    cd /home/pi/dev/smart-home && . .venv/bin/activate && ./continuous-run.sh > /dev/null 2>&1
-*/10 * * * * curl -X GET http://localhost/api/triggers/calendar/update >/dev/null 2>&1
+*/10 * * * * curl -X GET http://127.0.0.1/api/triggers/calendar/update >/dev/null 2>&1
-* * * * *    curl -X GET http://localhost/api/triggers/calendar/trigger >/dev/null 2>&1
+* * * * *    curl -X GET http://127.0.0.1/api/triggers/calendar/trigger >/dev/null 2>&1
 ```

 ## Celery / Rabbit MQ

-To be able to handle scenarios that can change over a time (eg. progressive dimming of lights, activation of something after 10 min, etc.), we use a task queue so that the "content" of the scenario can be handled outside of the API's web server.
+To be able to handle scenarios that can change over a time (e.g. progressive dimming of lights, activation of something after 10 min, etc.), we use a task queue so that the "content" of the scenario can be handled outside the API's web server.

 We use Celery and Rabbit MQ for this.

 To run Rabbit MQ, just do `sudo service rabbitmq-server start`.

-The Celery workers can be ran with `celery -A smarthome.celery worker --loglevel=INFO`, this is done automatically by `continuous-run.sh`
+The Celery workers can be run with `celery -A smarthome.sequences worker --loglevel=INFO`, this is done automatically by `continuous-run.sh`